 The company submitting HST 7 included a disutility for bereavement following the death of a child within a scenario analysis which decreased the incremental cost-effectiveness ratio by £3,159 relative to the base case (from £36,360 to £33,201) (25).
 Whilst the ERG did not comment on this disutility, the committee did not believe it was appropriate to incorporate it due to the lack of disease-specific data to inform the analysis.
 Therefore, this scenario was not used to inform the approval decision.

 In ID 800, the disutility related to bereavement was included in the base case (22).
-The company assumed that patients simulated to not recover from a severe infection would enter a short end-stage health state (the most severe health state in the model).
+The company assumed that patients simulated to not recover from a severe infection would enter a short-term end-stage health state (the most severe health state in the model).
 The patient was assumed to die within four weeks of entering this health state.
 However, a caregiver utility decrement was applied for the full year to account for the prolonged bereavement.
 The ERG did not specifically comment on this approach but presented a range of scenario analyses in which these caregiver disutilities were excluded.

 The company submitting for HST 15 quantified the emotional burden on caregiver HRQoL whilst their children were alive, but did not attempt to quantify bereavement following death (18).
 The ERG asked the company why the HRQoL impact on bereavement was excluded and the company responded by stating there were numerous methodological challenges in quantifying the emotional impact of losing a child.
 The company noted that the methods were still in their infancy and did not consider it appropriate to quantitatively estimate the HRQoL impact of bereavement.
 The ERG agreed with the justification provided by the company.